Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Defenses to a Felony Possession of Marijuana Charge

 A motion to suppress will prevent the prosecution from using any illegally obtained evidence against you.
-If the prosecution is no longer able to charge you with a felony possession charge because they do not have enough evidence, your charges will likely be dismissed.
+If the prosecution is no longer able to charge you with a felony possession charge because they do not have enough evidence, your charges may be dismissed.
+Call the office of Pumphrey Law to consult with an experienced defense attorney and determine what defense strategies may help you win your case.

 Back to top